roadsidemultimedia/Docs/getting-started/dashboard.md

 # Dashboard #

 The PageLines Dashboard is accessible by logging into your Wordpress dashboard.
-The main idea of the PageLines Dashboard is to give you a place where you can get at-a-galnce overview of all PageLines related information and account.
+The main idea of the PageLines Dashboard is to give you a place where you can get at-a-galnce overview of all PageLines related news and account information.

 You can catchup on the latest news from both the PageLines community and store, view all PageLines Plus extensions, access to Live Chat, resources & support and your account.